shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/README.md

 - Performance: Database optimized with indexes on frequently queried columns.
 Average query time <100ms.

 **Hosting Options**
-- Tried several options for hosting web service
+- Tried several options for hosting web service.
-- Some services are not sucessfull deployed
+- Some services are not sucessfull deployed.
-- Render and Koyeb are the easiest deployment that I found
+- Render and Koyeb are the easiest deployments so far.

 **API Documentation (Shiannel/Coco):**
 - Swagger/OpenAPI specification completed and validated